dotnet/AspNetCore.Docs/mvc/views/tag-helpers/authoring.rst

    :lines: 1
    :emphasize-lines: 1

-You would generally bring in the tag helpers in the *Views/_ViewImports.cshtml* file (where the ASP.NET MVC 6 Tag Helpers are bought in by the the templates that created this project).
-Later in the tutorial I'll show how to use wildcards to bring in all the tag helpers.
-(2do don't forget to do this.)
+You would generally bring in the tag helpers in the *Views/_ViewImports.cshtml* file as we did in the previous section, you could use this approach to limit access of a tag helper to one view.

 5. Run the app.
 You can use your favorite browser to inspect the source and verify the markup has changed as promised.

 The ``[TargetElement]`` attribute above only targets HTML markup that provides an attribute value of "bold".
-The ``<bold>`` element was not modifed by the tag helper.
+The ``<bold>`` element was not modified by the tag helper.

-6. Comment out the ``[TargetElement]`` attribute line and it will default to to targeting ``<bold>`` tags, that is HTML markup of the form ``<bold>``.
+6. Comment out the ``[TargetElement]`` attribute line and it will default to targeting ``<bold>`` tags, that is HTML markup of the form ``<bold>``.

 7. Run the app and very the ``<bold>`` tag is replaced.

-8. To target both attributes and elements, specify the element and the attrbutes as shown below:
+8. To target both attributes and elements, specify the element and the attributes as shown below:

 .. literalinclude:: authoring/sample/TagHlp/src/TagHlp/TagHelpers/zBoldTagHelperCopy.cs
    :language: c#
    :lines: 3-16
    :emphasize-lines: 3-4

 Notice the ``BoldTagHelper`` class derives from `TagHelper <https://github.com/aspnet/Razor/tree/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers>`__.
-The ``TagHelper`` class provides the default behavior (that is name matching, bold in our example above), the `TargetElement <https://github.com/aspnet/Razor/blob/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers/TargetElementAttribute.cs>`__ attribue, the ``Process`` overload and many more feature we will cover in the following sections.
+The ``TagHelper`` class provides the default behavior (that is name matching, bold in our example above), the `TargetElement <https://github.com/aspnet/Razor/blob/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers/TargetElementAttribute.cs>`__ attribute, the ``Process`` overload and many more feature we will cover in the following sections.

 The web site information tag helper
 ------------------------------------